Burro Schmidt Tunnel: History

 While mining gold in the El Paso Mountains, “Burro” Schmidt was faced with a dangerous ridge between his mining claims and the smelter to the south in Mojave.
 Schmidt said that he would "never haul his ore to the Mojave smelter down that back trail" using his two burros.
-Thus, he began his tunnel in 1900.
+Thus, he began his tunnel in 1906.
 The tunnel was about 6 ft tall and 10 ft wide.
 It was cut through solid granite bedrock and required little shoring.
 However, Schmidt was trapped many times by falling rock and injured often.
 He eventually installed a mining cart on rails.

-In 1920 a road was completed from Last Chance Canyon to Mojave, eliminating the need for the tunnel, but Schmidt claimed to be obsessed with completion and dug on.
+In 1920 a road was completed from Last Chance Canyon to Mojave.
+This eliminated Schmidt's need for the tunnel, but he continued to dig anyway.

 By 1938 he had achieved his "goal", having dug through nearly 2500 ft of solid granite using only a pick, a shovel, and a four-pound hammer for the initial section, and carefully placed dynamite with notoriously short fuses for the majority portion.
 It was estimated that he had moved 5,800 tons (5,260 metric tonnes) of rock with just a wheelbarrow to complete his work.

 Schmidt never used the tunnel to move his mine's ore.
 Instead, he sold the tunnel to another miner and moved away.
 A Ripley's Believe It or Not! cartoon celebrated the feat, calling him the human mole.

-Schmidt's cabin, down below in Garlock, has been largely abandoned and stands as it was in the 1930s, preserved by the dry climate.
+Schmidt's cabin stands as it was in the 1930s, preserved by the dry climate.